Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/back-to-top.md

 ### Variables

-As part of Boosted's evolving CSS variables approach, Back to tops now use local CSS variables on `.back-to-top` for enhanced real-time customization.
+As part of OUDS Web's evolving CSS variables approach, Back to tops now use local CSS variables on `.back-to-top` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="back-to-top-css-vars" file="scss/_back-to-top.scss" >}}